-4.7 DERIVATIVE TRANSACTIONS
+4.7 Derivative transactions

-The Bank recognises all derivative contracts at fair value, on the date on which the derivative contracts are entered into and are re-measured at fair value as at the Balance sheet or reporting dates.
+The Bank recognizes all derivative contracts at fair value, on the date on which the derivative contracts are entered into and are re-measured at fair value as at the Balance sheet or reporting dates.
 Derivatives are classified as assets when the fair value is positive (Positive marked-to-market) or as liabilities when the fair value is negative (negative marked-to-market).
-Changes in the fair value of derivatives are recognised in the Profit and Loss Account.
+Changes in the fair value of derivatives are recognized in the Profit and Loss Account.
 For hedge transactions, the Bank identifies the hedged item (asset or liability) at the inception of the transaction itself.
 The effectiveness is ascertained at the time of inception of the hedge and periodically thereafter.
 Hedge derivative transactions are accounted for in accordance with the hedge accounting principles.

-4.8 REVENUE RECOGNITION
+4.8 Revenue Recognition

-- Interest income is recognised in the profit and loss account on an accrual basis in accordance with AS - 9, 'Revenue Recognition' as notified under Section 133 of the Companies Act, 2013 read together with the Companies (Accounting Standards) Rules, 2021 and the RBI guidelines, except interest income on non-performing assets which is recognised upon receipt basis as specified in RBI guidelines. - Interest on income tax refund is recognised in the year of receipt of Assessment Orders. - The recoveries made from NPA accounts are appropriated based on "first in first out" policy; i.e. the earliest entry shall be realised first.
-If different entries are made in the account on the same day, the realisation shall be in the order of charges, interest, and principal.
+- Interest income is recognised in the profit and loss account on an accrual basis in accordance with AS

+9, 'Revenue Recognition' as notified under Section 133 of the Companies Act, 2013 read together with the Companies (Accounting Standards) Rules, 2021 and the RBI guidelines, except interest income on non-performing assets which is recognised upon receipt basis as specified in RBI guidelines. - Interest on income tax refund is recognised in the year of receipt of Assessment Orders. - The recoveries made from NPA accounts are appropriated based on "first in first out" policy; i.e. the earliest entry shall be realized first.
+If different entries are made in the account on the same day, the realization shall be in the order of charges, interest, and principal. - Processing fees collected on loans disbursed, along with related loan acquisition costs are recognised at inception/ renewal of the loan. - Income on discounted instruments is recognised over the tenure of the instrument on a straight-line basis. - Guarantee commission, commission on letter of credit and annual locker rent fees, are recognised on a straight-line basis over the period of contract.
+Other fees and commission income are recognised when due, except in cases where the Bank is uncertain of ultimate collection. - Dividend on Equity Shares, Preference Shares and on Mutual Funds is recognised as Income when the right to receive the dividend is established. - Loan Syndication fee is accounted for on completion of the agreed service and when right to receive is established. - In compromise settlement cases, sacrifice on settlement is accounted upfront. - Unpaid funded interest on term loans are accounted on realisation as per the guidelines of RBI.